stef/opaque-store/man/opaquestore.md

 value, and to back this value up.
 As this salt is necessary to access your records.
-If you use a commonly used salt (i.e. the default salt) chances are high that there are collisions for record ids, and that people can guess your record ids.
+If you use a commonly used salt (i.e. the default salt) chances are high that there are collisions for record ids, and that people can guess your record ids, and in the worst case lock these down with repeated (wrong) password guesses.

+## Command-line Operations

 ### Store a new record

 Storing a record needs 3 parameters:
- - the password, on standard input, terminated by a newline.
+ - the password, on standard input, terminated by a newline, followed by
- - the record itself until the end of the standard input
+ - the record itself until the end of standard input
  - and a keyId with which you can reference and act on this record

 ```sh